The Stolen Children: Production

 The producers originally wanted to cast Antonio Banderas in the lead role, with Enrico Lo Verso's southern Italian accent dubbed over, but director Gianni Amelio insisted that Lo Verso was perfect for the role.
 Influenced by the Italian neorealist cinematic tradition, Amelio cast non-actors for the majority of the roles, including the two child leads.
 Adding to the sense of authenticity, all filming was done on location.
 Principal photography began on May 6, 1991, and ended on September 12, 1991.

 The Italian title Il ladro di bambini literally translates as "The child thief", an ironic reference to the fact that in taking the children on an unauthorised journey, Antonio has technically kidnapped them.
 It is also a nod to Vittorio de Sica's neorealist classic Ladri di biciclette.

 Reception

+Box office

 The film was number one at the Italian box office for seven weeks and grossed $7.5 million.
 In the United States and Canada it grossed nearly $1 million.

+Critical response

+The Stolen Children received widespread critical acclaim.
+It has an approval rating of 86% on review aggregator website Rotten Tomatoes, based on 7 reviews, and an average rating of 7.8/10.

-It received almost universal critical acclaim; Roger Ebert gave it 4 stars out of 4, saying "Here is a movie with the spontaneity of life; watching it is like living it."
+Roger Ebert gave it 4 stars out of 4, saying "Here is a movie with the spontaneity of life; watching it is like living it."
 In the 2012 Sight & Sound poll of the greatest films of all time, Cineastes Gary Crowdus included Il ladro di bambini in his top 10 list.